-Where the behaviour is so extreme that it threatens the immediate safety and welfare of the school's staff or governors, we will consider other options, for example reporting the matter to the Local authority, the police or taking legal action.
+Where the behaviour is so extreme that it threatens the immediate safety and welfare of the school's staff or governors, we will consider other options, for example reporting the matter to the police or taking legal action.
 In such cases, we may not give the complainant prior warning of that action.